dengking/algorithm/docs/Application/search/Graph-and-tree-search-algorithm/Method-of-search/Summary-of-search-method/Search-Algorithm.md

 Notes:

-- Step 2.3 requires checking if any of the children of the node just expanded is a goal node.
-This allows terminating as soon as a goal is found, but the solution returned might have a larger value of `f` than the optimal solution.
+- Step 2.3 requires checking if any of the children of the node just expanded is a **goal node**.
+This allows terminating as soon as a **goal** is found, but the solution returned might have a larger value of `f` than the optimal solution.
 To guarantee an optimal solution we need to use a `f` function that understimates（预测） the cost (as done in `A*`) and to test for goal after a node has been selected for expansion.

+  > NOTE: 也就是说，上述algorithm不保证optimal solution

-- The computation required to do the tests is step 2.4.3 can be substantial.
+- The computation required to do the tests is (that) step 2.4.3 can be substantial.
 We could eliminate this step, at the cost of having to maintain duplicate descriptions of identical nodes.

+  > NOTE: 步骤2.4.3需要进行大量的计算

-- If a lower value has been found for a node n' that had already been visited (step 2.4.3) and the old node was on `CLOSED`, instead of moving it back to `OPEN` we could leave it on `CLOSED`, redirect the pointer to its parent node (so it will point to the new parent on the shorter path), and recompute the `f` values of its descendants.
-This requires keeping track of descendants of nodes and not only of their parent (so it makes the program more complex to write), but it saves reexpading nodes that have already been expanded (so it can save time if expansion is an expensive process).
+- If a lower value has been found for a node `n'` that had already been visited (step 2.4.3) and the old node was on `CLOSED`, instead of moving it back to `OPEN` we could leave it on `CLOSED`, redirect the pointer to its parent node (so it will point to the new parent on the shorter path), and recompute the `f` values of its descendants.
+This requires keeping track of descendants of nodes and not only of their parent (so it makes the program more complex to write), but it saves reexpanding nodes that have already been expanded (so it can save time if expansion is an expensive process).

+  > NOTE: 对于“If a lower value has been found for a node `n'` that had already been visited (step 2.4.3) and the old node was on `CLOSED`”，上述算法中给出的处理方法是：move it back to `OPEN`.  上面这一段给出了另外一种处理方案：
+  >
+  > instead of moving it back to `OPEN` we could leave it on `CLOSED`, redirect the pointer to its parent node (so it will point to the new parent on the shorter path), and recompute the `f` values of its descendants
+  >
+  >

 - In general there are no constraints on the function `f(n)`.
 Best first always selects for expansion the node with the smallest `f` value, so `f` values must be smaller for better nodes.
 Also, best-first discards multiple paths leading to the same node and keeps the path with the smallest `f` value.

 - Properties of Best-First

-Completeness:
+  - Completeness:

     guaranteed on finite search spaces

-Admissibility:
+  - Admissibility:
     not guaranteed

-Time Complexity:
+  - Time Complexity:
     depends on the accuracy of the heuristic function.
-See more later under A*.
+See more later under `A*`.

-Space Complexity:
+  - Space Complexity:
     O(B to the power of d) where B = branching factor, and d = solution depth

 > NOTE: best-first search和[Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra's_algorithm)是比较类似的

-### `A*`
+#### `A*`

 ```c++
 1. Put the start node S on OPEN.
 Attach to s the cost